HIV testing explained

 If you are visiting a sexual health clinic then you might be able to get a rapid HIV test, which can give you your results within 30 minutes.
 Additionally, you’ll be given a blood test, which screens for HIV antibodies and the p24 antigen, to confirm your result.
 In places where rapid HIV testing is unavailable you will be given a standard blood test which takes a little longer for the result – usually a few days.

-If you are living in an area where getting to a testing site is a bit more difficult, you can also order testing kits to your home with either a dried blood spot (DBS) testing kit or an HIV self-testing kit which you can purchase online.
+If you are living in an area where getting to a testing site is a bit more difficult, you can also order a HIV self-testing kit which you can purchase online or get it for free.

 What about testing for other STIs?